gpoehl/phpReport/docs/source/dataInput.rst

         for each entry.

-    * Passing chunks of data within an iterable by calling the run() method for each chunk while setting the parameter *finalize to false*.
+    * Passing chunks of data within an iterable by calling the run() method for each chunk while setting the parameter *finalize to false* or by calling the nextSet method.
         |project_name| iterates over the data set and calls the next() method
         for each entry.
 To finalize the job either call the end() method after the last chunk or set the finalize parameter for the last chunk to true.